 We think she’s about four years old.
 Aly’s a very friendly, sweet, smart girl and stands at 13.3 hands.
 She is a dream to catch and halters and leads easily without any issues.
 Aly’s scheduled for training by Michele Skerl, Freedom Equine later this year.
 After training, she will be available for adoption to her forever home.
 We’ll provide updates on her progress.

 JJ came to us at only a few months old with his pregnant mother.
-They came from a round-up in Nevada and were in a kill pen with another pregnant mare and her foal.
-JJ and his brother Jasc (see below) will both be going to Michele Skerl of Freedom Equine this summer for training, watch this site and our Facebook page for their progress and the announcement of when they will be up for adoption.
+They came from a roundup in Nevada and were in a kill pen with another pregnant mare and her foal.
+JJ and his brother Jasc (see below) will both be going to Michele Skerl of Freedom Equine this fall for training, watch this site and our Facebook page for their progress and the announcement of when they will be up for adoption.

 JJ is going to be a great trail companion for anyone who enjoys an energetic and fun ride.